Lattice protein design using Bayesian learning: MODEL AND METHOD

 \subsection{Related works}

-The first and pioneering study of protein design using statistical mechanics and the HP model was performed by Shakhnovich and Gutin (SG)\cite{shakhnovich1993engineering}.
+The first and pioneering study of protein design using statistical mechanics and the HP model was minimization of the energy [Eq. (\ref{HPenergy})] of a target conformation performed by Shakhnovich and Gutin (SG)\cite{shakhnovich1993engineering}.
 Subsequently, Kurosky and Deutsch proposed a design criterion in which the solution of the design problem is a sequence $\boldsymbol \sigma$ that maximizes the Boltzmann distribution $p(\boldsymbol R |\boldsymbol \sigma)$ as the conditional probability\cite{kurosky1995design, deutsch1996new}, where $\boldsymbol R$ is a set of position vectors of the target conformation.
 We hereafter call $p(\boldsymbol R | \boldsymbol \sigma)$ the `target probability,' and the design criterion maximizing the target energy probability is denoted the MTP criterion.

 For the MTP criterion, a solution $\boldsymbol \sigma_{\rm MTP}$ is given by

 and